Large multinationals continue to commit to ECC-based licenses

-Mississauga, Ontario (September 8, 2005) – Certicom Corp.
-(TSX: CIC) today announced results for the first quarter of fiscal year 2006 ended July 31, 2005.
-All figures are in U.S. dollars and in accordance with Canadian Generally Accepted Accounting Principles (GAAP), except where otherwise noted.
+Mississauga, Ontario (September 7, 2006) – Certicom Corp.
+(TSX: CIC) today announced results for the first quarter of fiscal 2007 ended July 31, 2006.
+All figures are in U.S. dollars and are in accordance with Canadian Generally Accepted Accounting Principles (GAAP), except where otherwise noted.

 First Quarter Financial Review

-Operating expenses1 for the quarter were $4.0 million compared to operating expenses of $3.3 million in the same period last year.
-The increase in year-over-year operating expenses was due to the strengthening Canadian dollar, the initiation of accruing a portion of annual bonus payments, and higher sales and operational costs.
+Operating expenses1 for the quarter were $4.5 million compared to $3.5 million in the prior year.
+The increase in year-over-year operating expenses was due to the strengthening Canadian dollar, higher sales commissions related to increased revenue and a planned increase in product development resources.
+Beginning this quarter, Certicom is reporting operating expenses excluding cost of revenues, depreciation and amortization and stock-based compensation.

 First Quarter Operational Highlights

 Certicom does not provide guidance for revenue and cash, but does provide quarterly guidance for operating expenses.
-Operating expenses1 in the second quarter of fiscal 2006, including cost of sales and bonus accrual, are expected to range from $3.8 million to $4.1 million.
+Operating expenses1 in the second quarter of fiscal 2007, excluding cost of revenues, depreciation and amortization and stock-based compensation, are expected to range from $4.6 million to $4.9 million.

 Certicom continues to work diligently to maximize the potential of its business and to build recurring revenue.
 The management team expects to grow market share to achieve sustainable, profitable growth.